chapmang/PHPConverter/readme.md

 PHPConverter is simple name-spaced library for converting between different units of measure.

+The library come pre-loaded with a basic set of units of measurement for length, area, mass and volume along with common aliases for each of the units.

 ## How to use

-Make sure that you have the library load via your autoloader or by simply including the the factory PHPConverter class (PHPConveter.php).
+Make sure that you have the library loaded via your autoloader or by simply including the the factory PHPConverter class (PHPConveter.php).

 To do a simple conversion between existing units within a measure.